mladenbolic/akka-crawler/README.md

 Application that crawles web sites and prints the list of all visited urls.

+>NOTE: Please use different url than the one specified in code.
+This one is just for illustration purposes.

 ## Getting Started

 These instructions will explain you how to get a copy of the project up and running on your local machine for